-- 11. The NSG was created following the explosion in 1974 of a nuclear device by a non-nuclear-weapon State, which demonstrated that nuclear technology transferred for peaceful purposes could be misused.
+- 11. The NSG was created following the explosion in 1974 of a nuclear device by a non-nuclear-weapon State, an event which demonstrated that nuclear technology transferred for peaceful purposes could be misused.
 It was thus felt that conditions of nuclear supply might need to be adapted so as to better ensure that nuclear cooperation could be pursued without contributing to the risk of nuclear proliferation.
 This event brought together the major suppliers of nuclear material, non-nuclear material for reactors, equipment and technology who were members of the Zangger Committee, as well as States who were not parties to the NPT. - 12.
-The NSG, taking into account the work already done by the Zangger Committee, agreed on a set of Guidelines incorporating a Trigger List.
+The NSG, taking into account the work already done by the Zangger Committee, agreed on a set of guidelines incorporating a Trigger List.
 The NSG Guidelines were published in 1978 as IAEA Document INFCIRC/254 (subsequently amended), to apply to nuclear transfers for peaceful purposes to help ensure that such transfers would not be diverted to unsafeguarded nuclear fuel cycle or nuclear explosive activities.
 There is a requirement for formal government assurances from recipients to this effect.
-The NSG Guidelines also adopted a requirement for physical protection measures, agreement to exercise particular caution in the transfer of sensitive facilities, technology and weapons-usable materials and strengthened re-transfer provisions.
-In doing so, the NSG Guidelines recognised the fact that there is a class of technologies and materials which are particularly sensitive because they can lead directly to the creation of weapons usable material.
+The NSG Guidelines also strengthened re-transfer provisions and adopted a requirement for physical protection measures and an agreement to exercise particular caution in the transfer of sensitive facilities, technology and material usable for nuclear weapons or other nuclear explosive devices.
+In doing so, the NSG Guidelines recognised the fact that there is a class of technologies and materials that are particularly sensitive because they can lead directly to the creation of material usable for nuclear weapons or other nuclear explosive devices.
 The implementation of effective physical protection measures is also critical.
-This can help prevent the theft and illicit transfer of nuclear material. - 13.
-At the 1990 NPT Review Conference, a number of recommendations were made by the committee reviewing the implementation of Article III, which had a significant impact on the NSG's activities in the 1990s.
-These included the following:
+This can help prevent the theft and illicit transfer of nuclear material.

-Article III.2 of the NPT states that:
+Article 111.2 of the NPT states that: